public class BinaryInsertion extends Object

 BinaryInsertionclass provides a static method for sorting an array using an optimized binary insertion sort with half exchanges.

-This implementation makes ~ n lg n compares for any array of length n.
-However, in the worst case, the running time is quadratic because the number of array accesses can be proportional to n^2 (e.g, if the array is reverse sorted).
+In the worst case, this implementation makes ~ n log2n compares to sort an array of length n.
+However, in the worst case, the running time is Θ(n2) because the number of array accesses can be quadratic.
 As such, it is not suitable for sorting large arrays (unless the number of inversions is small).

 For additional documentation, see Section 2.1 of Algorithms, 4th Edition by Robert Sedgewick and Kevin Wayne.

 Reads in a sequence of strings from standard input; insertion sorts them; and prints them to standard output in ascending order.

 Rearranges the array in ascending order, using the natural order.

 a- the array to be sorted